Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section: Chiral symmetry at zero doping

 consistent with numerical results (data not shown).
 The perfectly transmitted mode indicates a topological phase transition.
 For the AIII symmetry class in one dimension the topological index $\nu$ that characterizes the system is equal to the number of negative eigenvalues of the reflection matrix $r$ \cite{Fulga2011a,Fulga2011,Altland1997}.
 In Fig.~\ref{fig:figure2}, we plot this topological index $\nu$ for the same parameters.
 The conductance maxima at $\phi_\textrm{max,n}$ occur exactly at the points where $\nu$ jumps by one; since at these points one of the reflection eigenvalues changes sign, it must be equal to zero at the transition, resulting in a perfectly transmitted mode.
+We note that even if for any given disorder realization a perfect conductance is obtained at some value of the flux, if the conductance is averaged over, one would expect it to decay as a function of the system size.
+This is discussed in more detail in App.~\ref{sec:DisorderAverage}.